TokenEngineeringCommunity/cadCADStudyGroup/templates/cadcad_og/README.md

-### Simple Cadcad template project using cadcadTools
+### Simple Cadcad template project using cadcad
 ### Summary
-Project just serves as a framework for layout cadcad projects in a way compatible with 0.4.28 of cadcad. this repo uses cadcadTools.
-We choose cadcadTools as a stop gap between 0.4.28 and the new reference implementation of cadcad.
-The motivation behind this is that the new reference implementation uses types and reduces complexity alot.
-This can be seen as a stepping stone towards that end.
+Project just serves as a framework for layout cadcad projects in a way compatible with 0.4.28 of cadcad.
+It partitions the data in a way to allow for more portability of your data, and to back up your simulation runs.
+Extending this with pytest isn't a far leap.

 ### Installation
 ```